chrisvanpatten/facebook-conversion-pixel/readme.txt

 = 1.3.1 =
 * converted special HTML entities in database back to characters before output

+= 1.3.2 =
+* internationalized text strings for translation
+* heightened security related to when conversion pixel code is output to the page
+* made it so that only administrators can modify plugin settings

 == Screenshots ==
 1. Paste in your Facebook Conversion Pixel code and check the Insert Code checkbox to insert it.